**This blog has been updated to reflect recent changes in the Brexit process**

 Will my car insurance still apply abroad after Brexit?

-If we end up with a no-deal Brexit and the European Commission doesn’t come to a decision on handling drivers of UK registered vehicles, you will need to carry a motor insurance Green Card when driving in the EU and EEA.
+You will need to carry a motor insurance Green Card when driving in the EU and EEA.

 Some countries also require separate insurance for trailers.
 This means that you may also need a separate Green Card for your trailer.

 How will car insurance claims in the EU change after Brexit?

 If you’re involved in a road traffic accident in an EU or EEA country, you will not be able to make an insurance claim via a UK-based Claims Representative or the UK Motor Insurers’ Bureau (MIB).